wangyihuan123/robotics_home_service_robot/README.md

 2. pick_objects receives the response and set state => FINISH_DROPPING_OFF.
 ### FINISH_DROPPING_OFF & END
 7. print "job done" and state => END

+For localization and navigation, please run pick_object.sh

+For mapping test, please run test_slam.sh to manipulate the robot by keyboard.

+PS.
+I use turtlebot for this project.